 This is the moment you've been waiting for.
-Holy moley, you have an engagement ring and you're getting married!
-It's so surreal, yet definitely happening, and like it or not, the hours, days, and weeks following that proposal are guaranteed to be a whirlwind.
+Holy moly, you have an engagement ring, and you're getting married.
+It's so surreal, yet definitely happening.
+Like it or not, the hours, days, and weeks following that proposal are guaranteed to be a whirlwind.

 Call Your Parents

-And your siblings and BFFs too (unless you are keeping your engagement under wraps for a while).
+And your siblings and BFFs, too (unless you are keeping your engagement under wraps for a while).
 The last place they should have to hear about your new status is on social media, so give them a ring personally and tell them the happy news.
-Chances are, mom and dad already know what's up and have been waiting by the phone patiently for your call.
+Your parents may even already know what's up and have been waiting by the phone patiently for your call.

 Get a Manicure